VO2 max: Limiting factors

 The factors affecting V̇O2 may be separated into supply and demand.
 Supply is the transport of oxygen from the lungs to the mitochondria (combining pulmonary function, cardiac output, blood volume, and capillary density of the skeletal muscle) while demand is the rate at which the mitochondria can reduce oxygen in the process of oxidative phosphorylation.
 Of these, the supply factors may be more limiting.
 However, it has also been argued that while trained subjects are probably supply limited, untrained subjects can indeed have a demand limitation.

 General characteristics that affect V̇O2 max include age, sex, fitness and training, and altitude.
 V̇O2 max can be a poor predictor of performance in runners due to variations in running economy and fatigue resistance during prolonged exercise.
 The body works as a system.
 If one of these factors is sub-par, then the whole system's normal capacity is reduced.

 The drug erythropoietin (EPO) can boost V̇O2 max by a significant amount in both humans and other mammals.
 This makes EPO attractive to athletes in endurance sports, such as professional cycling.
-EPO has been banned since the 1990s as an illicit performance-enhancing substance.
-But by 1998 it had become widespread in cycling and led to the Festina affair as well as being mentioned ubiquitously in the USADA 2012 report on the U.S. Postal Service Pro Cycling Team.
+EPO has been banned since the 1990s as an illicit performance-enhancing substance, but by 1998 it had become widespread in cycling and led to the Festina affair as well as being mentioned ubiquitously in the USADA 2012 report on the U.S. Postal Service Pro Cycling Team.
 Greg LeMond has suggested establishing a baseline for riders' V̇O2 max (and other attributes) to detect abnormal performance increases.

+Clinical use to assess cardiorespiratory fitness and mortality

+V̇O2 max/peak is widely used as an indicator of cardiorespiratory fitness (CRF) in select groups of athletes or, rarely, in people under assessment for disease risk.
+In 2016, the American Heart Association (AHA) published a scientific statement recommending that CRF – quantifiable as V̇O2 max/peak – be regularly assessed and used as a clinical vital sign; ergometry (exercise wattage measurement) may be used if V̇O2 is unavailable.
+This statement was based on evidence that lower fitness levels are associated with a higher risk of cardiovascular disease, all-cause mortality, and mortality rates.
+In addition to risk assessment, the AHA recommendation cited the value for measuring fitness to validate exercise prescriptions, physical activity counseling, and improve both management and health of people being assessed.

+A 2023 meta-analysis of observational cohort studies showed an inverse and independent association between V̇O2 max and all-cause mortality risk.
+Every one metabolic equivalent increase in estimated cardiorespiratory fitness was associated with an 11% reduction in mortality.
+The top third of V̇O2 max scores represented a 45% lower mortality in people compared with the lowest third.

+As of 2023, V̇O2 max is rarely employed in routine clinical practice to assess cardiorespiratory fitness or mortality due to its considerable demand for resources and costs.